-Acceptance and negotiation with Put yourself in the place of another and act · participants accordingly Prepare the meeting / discussion Plan date, time, set the agenda of the meeting, the place, prepare documents etc. Ensure the time is sufficient Highlight the importance of the meeting/ discussion Avoid interruptions during the discussion/ Call forwarding, inform colleagues and, if meeting necessary, arrange substitution Maintain a good relationship Attention!
+Acceptance and negotiation with Put yourself in the place of another and act participants accordingly Prepare the meeting / discussion Plan date, time, set the agenda of the meeting, the place, prepare documents etc. Ensure the time is sufficient Highlight the importance of the meeting/ discussion Avoid interruptions during the discussion/ Call forwarding, inform colleagues and, if meeting necessary, arrange substitution Maintain a good relationship Attention!
 Not recommended for all meeting situations Create a pleasant environment Participants should feel comfortable Make dialogue.
 Avoid monologues "The more you talk, the less you listen" Ask specific questions The person who poses questions controls the conversation Practice good listening skills Effective assimilation of the speaker's sayings, because the information is important.
 Arrange confidential meetings (depending Several meetings with participants are on the subject matter) confidential.
 Ensure privacy.
 Adjust the tone of your voice Avoid talking very loudly, monotonously, humbly etc. Use body language Open posture for communication.
-Use gestures and mimicry Adjust conversation to the personality traits Observe emotions, without challenging, directly address conflicts
+Use gestures and mimicry Observe exections, without shallonging directly Adjust conversation to the personality traits Observe emotions, without challenging, directly

-Handle the content of the meeting objectively and direct it to results Avoid generalisations and exaggerations Refer to the positive and negative points of the issue Show understanding, use compliments and reprimands.
-Make specific recommendations to correct errors and to provide opportunities for improvement Give participants the opportunity to take a stand The participant's opinion is, and should be felt as, important.
-Collaborate to agree on a future strategy, objectives and further meetings The agreements should be able to be implemented Arrange the next meeting Prepare the minutes of the meeting for participants, superiors, etc. Finalise agreements.
+Handle the content of the meeting Avoid generalisations and exaggerations objectively and direct it to results Refer to the positive and negative points of Show understanding, use compliments and the issue reprimands.
+Make specific recommendations to correct errors and to provide opportunities for improvement Give participants the opportunity to take a The participant's opinion is, and should be felt as, stand important.
+Collaborate to agree on a future strategy, The agreements should be able to be objectives and further meetings implemented Arrange the next meeting Prepare the minutes of the meeting for participants, superiors, etc. Finalise agreements.